shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc20-pos-brdige-sdk.md

 Congratulations!
 By completing this tutorial you learned how to use the **Polygon PoS Bridge**.
 We have configured **Metamask** and **Geth**, to communicate with the **Goerli** testnet and the **Mumbai** testnet.
 We then **mapped** an **ERC-20** token between the networks so it can be transferred via the bridge.
 Finally, we called functions on the PoS Bridge contracts, and moved our assets from Ethereum to Polygon.

 # About The Author
 I'm mlibre, a random guy from the solar galaxy.
-I am interested in blockchain tech. and find it very useful in lots of things.
+I am interested in blockchain tech and find it very useful in lots of things.
 Feel free to check my [Github](https://github.com/mlibre)